home-assistant/home-assistant.io/source/_docs/autostart/init.d.markdown

 ### {% linkable_title Extra: Running commands before hass executes %}

-If any commands need to run before executing hass (like loading a virutal environment), put them in PRE_EXEC.
+If any commands need to run before executing hass (like loading a virtual environment), put them in PRE_EXEC.
 This command must end with a semicolon.

 ### {% linkable_title Daemon script %}